 Using these two dropdowns you must identify how your base table relates to your authentication table.
 Select a unique field such as an AutoNumber or Record ID to be sure that only one record is returned from Record Level Security.

 On this screen you can move fields to include in this Update Form from the Available Fields list to the Selected Fields list.
 Users can edit values for these selected fields.
 An icon on the left of every field indicates the field’s data type.
-Check Automatically focus cursor on first field to automatically place the cursor on the first field of the form when the page loads.
+Check Place cursor in first field to automatically place the cursor on the first field of the form when the page loads.

 Now the fields you have chosen to use in your form and other form elements are shown in DataPage Elements list.
 You can select each element and configure its appearance, data validation and other properties on the right.
 By default all of the fields will be Display Only, so in this screen, you will need to change them to an input field such as a Text Field.